jeffmikels/mattermost_api_dart/doc/MattermostThreadsApi.md

 );

-final userId = userId_example; // String | The ID of the user.
-This can also be \"me\" which will point to the current user. final teamId = teamId_example; // String | The ID of the team in which the thread is.
+final String userId = 'userId_example'; // String | The ID of the user.
+This can also be \"me\" which will point to the current user. final String teamId = 'teamId_example'; // String | The ID of the team in which the thread is.

 try {
   await client.threads.getThreadMentionCountsByChannel(userId, teamId);